humdrum-tools/humdrum-documentation/guide/ch28/index.md

 The `*staff1/2` tandem interpretation indicates that the dynamic markings pertain to both staffs 1 and 2, however all vertical [`**dyn`](/rep/dyn) distance measures are encoded with respect to staff 1.
-(Reversing the numerical order \-- `*staff2/1`
-\-- would cause all distances to be measured with respect to staff 2.)
+(Reversing the numerical order &mdash; `*staff2/1` &mdash; would cause all distances to be measured with respect to staff 2.)
 The token `0.8f{-4}` means that the signifier *f* is located 0.8 quarter-duration spaces from the beginning of the bar and 4 staff-line steps below the center line of staff 1.
 The token `1.6>{-4.3}/1.5/`